Crystalline cohomology of rigid analytic spaces: Crystals

-Before the proof, we first give a description of the sheaf of differentials over the envelope. \begin{lemma} Let $X=\Spa(A)\ra Y=\Spa(P)$ be a closed immersion of affinoid rigid spaces over $\Bdre$, with $P$ a smooth affinoid algebra over $\Bdre$.
+Before the proof, we first give a description of the sheaf of differentials over the envelope.
+Below for an affinoid rigid space, we slightly abuse of notations for its sheaf of differentials and its global sections. \begin{lemma} Let $X=\Spa(A)\ra Y=\Spa(P)$ be a closed immersion of affinoid rigid spaces over $\Bdre$, with $P$ a smooth affinoid algebra over $\Bdre$.

 Then we have the following canonical isomorphism

 which is induced from the map $P\ra \calD$.

 Moreover, the result is true for $\Omega_{X/\Sigma_{e \Inf}}^1$ over the big infinitesimal site. \end{lemma} \begin{proof} Recall that $\Omega_{D}^1$ is defined as